dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 <!-- Pets to Cattle -->
 If you lose trust in the reproducibility of your infrastructure, you start treating your infrastructure as pets that you have to protect at all costs.
 Having a `core cluster` that manages many `app clusters` helps you go from [_Pets to Cattle_](https://www.youtube.com/watch?v=Od7e6hqis7A&ab_channel=PrismaCloudbyPaloAltoNetworks).
 The easier it is to spin up new clusters, the less we will treat our infrastructure as "pets" [[source](https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes)].
 This paper's implementation can manage an infinite number of disposable `app clusters`.

-_So, to conclude:_ Provisioning resources with Crossplane ensures visibility of which cloud resources exist in the organization.
+_To conclude:_ Provisioning resources with Crossplane ensures visibility of which cloud resources exist in the organization.
 Combining it with ArgoCD will create visibility of which resources are not checked into git.
 Overall Crossplane and ArgoCD builds confidence in the reproducibility of the system, by creating visibility of what cloud resources and what software is provisioned/deployed from git.

 ## 11.7.
 Streamlining your codebase

-The setup described in this paper is built using only 2 file types: `.yaml` and `makefiles`. `.yaml` is used for declaring the state of the entire infrastructure-configuration, while `makefiles` are only for the initial bootstrapping.
+The setup described in this paper is built using only 2 file types: YAML and _makefiles_.
+YAML is used for declaring the state of the entire infrastructure-configuration, while _makefiles_ are only for the initial bootstrapping.
 Everything is declared as _Infrastructure as Code_ and checked into git (_GitOps_).

 "Since Crossplane makes use of Kubernetes, it uses many of the same tools and processes, enabling more efficiency for users - without the need to learn and maintain entirely new tools" [[source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)].
 This creates a highly streamlined infrastructure because it does not require knowledge about e.g., Terraform, Ansible, or multiple scripting languages.
 This is a huge benefit of this setup.

-_So, to conclude:_ Building your infrastructure using control planes in Kubernetes (like Crossplane and ArgoCD) ensures your entire infrastructure is declared in YAML.
+_To conclude:_ Building your infrastructure using control planes in Kubernetes (like Crossplane and ArgoCD) ensures your entire infrastructure is declared in YAML.
 Your infrastructure team can define the entire setup in YAML and does not need to know other tool specific languages.

 ## 11.8.
 Bootstrapping Problem